S-J-Johnston/project_1/starting_with_data.md

 SQL Queries:

 Answer: 95147/4301122 * 100 = 2.2%.
 I could not get my code to work but working it out manually the target answers is approximately 2.2%.

+Question 6: What is the average, min and max time on the site for people who made a purchase?

+     select case
+		when units_sold > 0 then 'buyers'
+		else 'browsers'
+		end as customer_type,
+		round(avg(timeonsite), 2) avg_time,
+		max(timeonsite) max_time,
+		min(timeonsite) min_time
+	from
+	analytics_clean

+	Group by 1

+Answer: Browser: avg = 11.03, max = 188, min = 0
+Buyer: avg = 19.86, max = 188, min = 0
+Buyers spend roughly twice as long on the site versus browsers.
+No surprise there.

+Question 7: What are the busiests days of the week for accessing the sight?

+    SELECT	to_char(date, 'day') AS DAY,
+		COUNT(date)
+		FROM public.analytics_clean

+    GROUP BY 1
+    ORDER BY 2 DESC

+Answer: Weekdays are the busiest days.
+Appoximately 40% fewer visitors on the weekend versus a weekday.
+Busiest day of the week is a Tuesday (709695 visits).
+Slowest day is a saturday (430428)